aashmore/hugo-site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I’m a postdoctoral researcher in theoretical physics.
 My work focuses on computational techniques for the geometry of string compactifications and quantum field theories.
 At the moment, I’m a Marie Skłodowska-Curie global fellow at Sorbonne Université, joint with the University of Chicago.
+I will be moving to Skidmore College as an Assistant Professor in Fall 2024.

 You’ll find more about me at the links above and a few posts on physics, mathematics and Mathematica.